ASEAN-China FTA Amendments to Ease Market Access

 - Other fields related to economic and technical cooperation as may be mutually agreed upon by the Parties.

 Focus on strengthening multilateral trade linkages

 While more countries are seemingly opting for growing protectionism, the Southeast Asian region and China are actively forging stronger regional and global trade and investment ties.In the ‘China-ASEAN Strategic Partnership Vision 2030’ adopted last year, the two sides agreed to realize a goal of US$1 trillion in bilateral trade and US$150 billion in investment by 2020.
-Complimenting this, China and ASEAN are also working towards an early conclusion to the Regional Comprehensive Economic Partnership (RCEP) agreement, which is expected to boost trade and economic integration among ASEAN members and its six trading partners – China, Japan, South Korea, Australia, New Zealand, and India.
+Complimenting this, China and ASEAN joined the Regional Comprehensive Economic Partnership (RCEP) agreement, which was signed on November 15, 2020, is expected to boost trade and economic integration among ASEAN members and its five trading partners – China, Japan, South Korea, Australia, and New Zealand.